shardshunt/H-Link-Docks/README.md

 ### Connector Modification

 If using a PH2.0 connector, you will need to carefully file down both sides for it to fit.
-Use a HY2.0 connector for less modification.

 ---